uplusk/stock-screener/README.md

 2. Running all the cells of the notebook first and then entering your values.

 # PS:
-To actually use this notebook interactively, you need to run all cells first.(IPython Widgets!!!)
+To actually use this notebook interactively, you need to run all cells first (IPython Widgets!!!)
 Enter the name of the exchange and the ticker next in the space provided and BOOM.

 # Use this notebook as your stock screener